 |Camera-Ready Version||September 18, 2014|

-ACM Student Research Competition ChairDongmei Zhang, Microsoft Research Asia, China
+ACM Student Research Competition ChairDongmei Zhang, Microsoft Research, China

 ACM Student Research Competition Committee